-- Ability to create complex shapes affordably through industrial cutting
+- Transverse flow lasers have the ability to create complex shapes affordably through industrial cutting

 - Tolerances of +/- 0.1mm are achievable in varied material thickness

-- Our laser generator means localised heat distortion is reduced
+- Our laser generator means localised heat distortion on the surface of the material is reduced

 - Achieve a polished edge on stainless steel using a nitrogen assist gas

-- Compared to mechanical slitting processes, a laser allows products to be produced faster and the need for post-processing on the cutting edge
+- Compared to mechanical slitting processes, a laser allows items to be produced faster by eliminating the need for post-processing on the cutting edge

 How does laser cutting work?